 \begin{theorem}(Corollary~\ref{thm:qi}) Let $G$ and $H$ be uniformly locally finite connected graphs.
 Suppose that $G$ is quasi-isometric to $H$.
 If $G$ has polynomial retaining property of degree $d$ then $H$ has polynomial retaining property of degree $d$. \end{theorem}

+A more general version of Theorem~\ref{introthm:1} is the main content of Section~\ref{sec:qi}.
 Since any two Cayley graphs of a finitely generated group $G$ with respect to finite generating sets are quasi-isometric, satisfying polynomial retaining or containment of degree $d$ is a well-defined invariant of finitely generated groups.

 We search for algebraic interpretations of these properties in the class of finitely generated groups.

-For example, in~\cite{DMT17}, it is proved that if a group has polynomial growth of degree $d$ then it satisfies polynomial containment of degree $d-2$.
-It is unknown to us whether the converse holds.
-For elementary amenable groups, and for non-amenable groups, it is known that having polynomial growth of degree $d$ is equivalent to having polynomial containment of degree $d'$; however the relation $d-2=d'$ is not known in this case~\cite{emp16}.
+For example, there are known relations between containment and growth for finitely generated groups.
+In~\cite{DMT17}, it is proved that if a group has polynomial growth of degree $d$ then it satisfies polynomial containment of degree $d-2$.
+Recently, joint work of Amir, Baldasso and Kozma~\cite{ABK20} shows that any Cayley graph with growth bounded from below by a polynomial of degree $d$ does not satisfy the $\{f_n\}$-containment property if $\{f_n\}=o(n^{d-2})$.
+It is know that finitely generated groups of intermediate growth do not satisfy polynomial containment~\cite{ABK20}.
+See also~\cite{Le17, emp16, ABK20} for other related results.

 The second result of this article exhibits a relation between retaining properties and splittings of groups.
 We say that a group \emph{$G$ splits over a subgroup $C$} if either $G=A\ast_C B$ and $C$ is a proper subgroup of $A$ and $B$, or $G$ is an HNN-extension $A\ast_C$ (with no assumptions on $C$).